vladigleba/vladigleba.github.io/posts/prophecy/signs.md

 > Say unto them, As I live, saith the Lord GOD, *I have no pleasure in the death of the wicked*; but that the wicked turn from his way and live: *turn ye, turn ye from your evil ways; for why will ye die*, O house of Israel?
 {% ct 'Ezekiel 33:11' %}

-God does not want anyone to be surprised by and unprepared for His coming.
-His desire is for every single person to be saved, so He is patient with us, giving us repeated opportunities and every needed blessing {% rf 'Ephesians 1:3-4' %} to ensure we can become His sons and daughters.
-But His patience is not infinite {% rf 'Genesis 6:3' %}, or the misery of sin would never end.
+God does not want anyone to be caught off guard or unprepared for His coming.
+His desire is that every person be saved, so He is patient with us, granting repeated opportunities and every spiritual blessing {% rf 'Ephesians 1:3-4' %} we need to become His sons and daughters.
+Yet His patience is not infinite {% rf 'Genesis 6:3' %}, for if it were, the misery of sin would never end.
 One day, the door to reconciliation with our Maker will close forever.
-May it not be said of any of us: “The harvest is past, the summer is ended, and we are not saved” {% rf 'Jeremiah 8:20' %}.
+May it never be said of us: “The harvest is past, the summer is ended, and we are not saved” {% rf 'Jeremiah 8:20' %}.
 Let us make the most of every God-given opportunity and blessing.

 ## What advice and promise does the Bible give?